Analysis | How the NBA popped its scoring bubble (and why the league is so thrilled about it)

-While the “Pace and Space” style, marked by increases in tempo, three-point shooting and versatile lineups, had been building toward these heights since 2015, the last two seasons often felt like the NBA’s answer to the “Juiced Ball” era.
-From 2009-10 to 2014-15, there were a total of two 60-point performances.
+While the “pace and space” style — marked by increases in tempo, three-point shooting and versatile lineups — had been building toward these heights since 2015, the past two seasons often felt like the NBA’s answer to Major League Baseball’s “juiced ball” era.
+From 2009-10 to 2014-15, there were two 60-point performances.
 In 2019-20, Portland Trail Blazers guard Damian Lillard had three by himself.
-In 2012-13, there were only three 50-point games in the entire season, but 12 different players combined to reach that threshold 23 times in 2019-20.
+In the 2012-13 season, there were three 50-point games, but 12 players combined to reach that threshold 23 times in 2019-20.

 When James Harden claimed his third straight scoring title in 2019-20, he averaged 11.8 free throw attempts, the most by a guard since 1987.
-Along the way, he led the Houston Rockets to a 159-158 victory over the Washington Wizards, marking the highest-scoring regulation game since 1990.
+Along the way, he led the Houston Rockets to a 159-158 victory over the Washington Wizards, the highest-scoring regulation game since 1990.

-After years of griping from traditionalists and rising complaints from within the league, the NBA’s Competition Committee enacted a plan this summer to rein in these excesses by cracking down on what it dubbed “non-basketball moves” by offensive players who were hunting free throws rather than making genuine attempts to score.
-The new framework has had an immediate and dramatic impact in the first two weeks of the 2021-22 season, with free throw attempts plummeting to a record low and teams scoring 4.3 fewer points per game compared to last season after six straight years of increased scoring.
+After years of griping from traditionalists and rising complaints from within the league, the NBA’s competition committee enacted a plan this summer to rein in these excesses by cracking down on what it dubbed “non-basketball moves” by offensive players who were hunting free throws rather than making genuine attempts to score.
+The new framework has had an immediate and dramatic impact in the first two weeks of the 2021-22 season, with free throw attempts plummeting to a record low and teams scoring 4.3 fewer points per game compared with last season after six straight years of increased scoring.

-Simply put: the NBA intentionally popped its own scoring bubble, and it sounds thrilled with the early returns.
+Simply put: The NBA intentionally popped its own scoring bubble, and it sounds thrilled with the early returns.

-“The approach to non-basketball moves is having its intended effect of cleaning up that area of the game and getting back to the skilled pump fakes and normal moves,” NBA President of League Operations Byron Spruell said by telephone Wednesday, one day after the Competition Committee held a check-in call.
+“The approach to non-basketball moves is having its intended effect of cleaning up that area of the game and getting back to the skilled pump fakes and normal moves,” NBA President of League Operations Byron Spruell said by telephone Wednesday, one day after the competition committee held a check-in call.
 “Getting back to the beauty and skill of the game.
 The committee was unanimously supportive of where we are and where we’re headed, and they feel like we’re going in the right direction.
 So does the league, by the way.”

 Fewer whistles

-According to the NBA’s figures, referees are calling 2.5 fewer shooting fouls per game so far this season.
-Through Tuesday, teams were attempting just 20 free throws per game, the lowest average in league history, down from 21.8 in 2020-21 and 23.1 in 2019-20.
+According to the NBA’s figures, referees are calling 2.5 fewer shooting fouls per game this season.
+Entering play Friday, teams were attempting just 20 free throws per game, the fewest in league history, down from 21.8 in 2020-21 and 23.1 in 2019-20.

 The new free throw attempt average is in line with the league’s forecasts, gleaned from trial rules during the Las Vegas Summer League and the preseason, though Spruell acknowledged that a major early-season impact on offensive efficiency wasn’t “totally anticipated.”
-The NBA’s average offensive rating has dropped from 112.3 to 107 — which would be the largest single-season decline in history, if it holds for the entire season — but a study by The Athletic found that modern offenses tend to improve over the course of an 82-game season.
+The NBA’s average offensive rating has dropped from 112.3 to 107 — which would be the largest single-season decline in history, if it holds for the entire season, although a study by the Athletic found modern offenses tend to improve over the course of an 82-game season.

 Monty McCutchen, the NBA’s vice president of referee development, and the league’s referees prepared for the new guidelines by reviewing video clips of more than 500 examples of potential “abrupt, overt and abnormal” movement by an offensive player.
 These plays include launching into a defender after pump-faking, hooking a defender’s arm on a drive, kicking out legs while shooting and abruptly stopping and leaning to initiate a crash with a trailing defender.
 Instead of being rewarded with free throws as they often were in the past, offensive players guilty of non-basketball moves should now be whistled for offensive fouls if their contact with defenders is deemed “significant.”
-The referee can also allow play to move on with no call if the contact is marginal.
+The referee also can allow play to carry on with no call if the contact is marginal.

-“The Competition Committee wanted more competitive balance between offense and defense,” McCutchen said by telephone Tuesday.
+“The competition committee wanted more competitive balance between offense and defense,” McCutchen said by telephone Tuesday.
 “The way the game has evolved over the last decade into a game that’s played in space meant that it was very difficult to play defense competitively.
 The committee had started to see that some of the abnormal offensive plays were starting to be ubiquitous.”

-The rule changes have been cheered by many across the league because they foster a smoother viewing experience, eliminate risky actions that could lead to injury and were viewed as long overdue.
-Blame the pandemic, in part, for the timing: the 2020 offseason was condensed and delayed after the Disney World bubble, and the league concluded that it needed a longer window to properly implement its changes.
-McCutchen said he was pleased with the referees’ ability to quickly adapt this fall, and die-hard fans began pointing out the changes on social media as soon as the preseason started.
+The rule changes have been cheered by many in the league because they foster a smoother viewing experience, eliminate risky actions that could lead to injury and were viewed as long overdue.
+Blame the pandemic, in part, for the timing: The 2020 offseason was condensed and delayed after the Disney World bubble, and the league concluded it needed a longer window to properly implement its changes.
+McCutchen said he was pleased with the referees’ ability to adapt this fall, and die-hard fans began pointing out the changes on social media as soon as the preseason started.

-Golden State Warriors Coach Steve Kerr said that the game already “has more of an authentic feel,” a sentiment echoed by Warriors forward Draymond Green, who noted “how satisfying it is to watch the game without all those terrible calls.”
-Wizards forward Kyle Kuzma wrote on Twitter that the “new rule changes are the best thing the league has done in recent history.”
+Golden State Warriors Coach Steve Kerr said the game already “has more of an authentic feel,” a sentiment echoed by Warriors forward Draymond Green, who noted “how satisfying it is to watch the game without all those terrible calls.”
+Wizards forward Kyle Kuzma wrote on Twitter that the rule changes “are the best thing the league has done in recent history.”

-Given the make up of the Competition Committee, perhaps the league’s course correction shouldn’t be surprising.
-Charlotte Hornets Governor Michael Jordan, the face of the more physical and lower-scoring 1990s era, sits on the 14-member panel, which is composed of governors, general managers, coaches, referees and current players.
+Given the makeup of the competition committee, perhaps the league’s course correction shouldn’t be surprising.
+Charlotte Hornets owner Michael Jordan, the face of the more physical and lower-scoring 1990s era, sits on the 14-member panel, which is composed of owners, general managers, coaches, referees and players.
 Also on the committee are Detroit Pistons Coach Dwane Casey, a basketball lifer with nearly three decades of NBA experience, and a pair of veteran guards with all-defensive team selections in Chris Paul and Kyle Lowry.

 “The composition, to some extent, makes sense here,” Spruell said.
 “It’s a good group.
 It wasn’t like it was all old school, but at the same time we did want to bring a bit more back for the defense.”